Tony363/SuperClaude_Framework/Docs/superclaude-user-guide.md

 /sc:analyze code/ --all-mcp

 # Check if servers are disabled
-/sc:analyze code/ --c7  # If this doesn't work, Context7 may be unavailable
+/sc:analyze code/ --dw  # If this doesn't work, Deepwiki may be unavailable

 # Use fallback approaches
 /sc:analyze react-app/ --no-mcp  # Use native tools if MCP unavailable